 This blog is written to set out details of a new way in which small businesses can produce their accounts for tax purposes with effect from the year 2013/14.
 At present all business accounts must be produced in accordance with generally accepted accounting practice which is made up of a considerable volume of accounting principles, as set out by the National Accounting Bodies.
-These principles apply almost equally to the largest stock market quoted company and a small part time business venture.
-To simplify matters the Government has been considering and consulting over an alternative basis for small businesses and Finance Bill 2013 includes provisions for a simplified system which is based upon income received less expenses paid, i.e. the cash basis.
+These principles apply almost equally to the largest stock market quoted company and a small part-time business venture.
+To simplify matters the Government has been considering and consulting over an alternative basis for small businesses and Finance Bill 2013 includes provisions for a simplified system which is based upon income received fewer expenses paid, i.e. the cash basis.

 Who Can Use the Cash Basis?

 The new basis will be available from the tax year 2013/14 for sole traders and partnerships with a turnover (including VAT if registered) up to £79,000 per annum (or £158,000 per annum for those also claiming universal tax credits).
 The new basis is not available to limited companies and limited liability partnerships or to farmers using the herd basis, farmers and creative artists with profit averaging claims, Lloyds underwriters and partnerships which include a corporate entity as a member.

 It will not be compulsory to use the new basis and indeed it will be possible to opt-in and out of the basis from one year to another depending upon the relevant circumstances (although this will involve dealing with transitional adjustments each time there is a change).
 Once the new basis has been adopted it will however be possible to remain within it until turnover reaches £158,000 before being compulsorily transferred back to the standard generally accepted accounting practice basis.

 Key Features of the New Basis